joelsunny12/KC-house-dataset-Machine-Learning/README.md

 ### Data
 In this dataset we have to predict the sales price of houses in King County, Seattle.
 It includes homes sold between May 2014 and May 2015.
 Before doing anything we should first know about the dataset what it contains what are its features and what is the structure of data.

-The dataset cantains 20 house features plus the price, along with 21613 observations.

-The description for the 20 features is given below:
+The dataset consists of 21,613 observations of recently transacted properties, and contains the following seventeen variables:

 1. id :- It is the unique numeric number assigned to each house being sold.
 2. date :- It is the date on which the house was sold out.